Discover more from Lenny's Newsletter

 Dan walks us through the basics of AI and GPT-3, how to set up an environment to play with the API, and how to train it on your own data.
 No coding background necessary.
 I found this incredibly interesting, and, as Dan points out below, “the best way to prepare for this fast-approaching future is to dive in and get your hands dirty.”
 Let’s dig in.

-You can find Dan Shipper on Twitter, LinkedIn, and especially make sure to subscribe to Every, where he shares his ongoing research into all things AI, tech, and personal development.
+You can find Dan Shipper on Twitter, LinkedIn, and his Every newsletter where he shares his ongoing research into all things AI, tech, and personal development.
+Also, Dan *just* launched a cohort-based course to help you build your own chatbot, so if you’d like to get even deeper, definitely check it out.

 How I built a Lenny chatbot